UP-DSSoc/ACLE-2025/README.md

 ---

 ## **Credits**
-Developed and organized by the **UP Data Science Society (UP DSS)** for the 2026 Alternative Classroom Learning Experience (ACLE) of UP Diliman.
+Developed and organized by the **UP Data Science Society (UP DSSoc)** for the 2026 Alternative Classroom Learning Experience (ACLE) of UP Diliman.

 *For a more transparent and data-driven future.*